GapFindFill.jl

 GapFindFill.jl Gurobi 64.5

-GAMS is pretty fast in solving large size problems like the testing example, but GapFindFill.jl finished the job in less than 2 mins, which is also acceptable for real problems as large as this example.
-Using either Gurobi or CPLEX in GapFindFill.jl did not make much difference in running time, while GLPK was unable to solve the testing example within 1 hr.
+GAMS is fast in solving large-size problems like the testing example, but GapFindFill.jl finished the job in less than 2 minutes, which is also acceptable for real problems as large as this example.
+Using either Gurobi or CPLEX in GapFindFill.jl did not make much difference in running time, while GLPK was unable to solve the testing example within 1 hour.
 Thus, although find_gaps allows users to specify GLPK as the solver, it is recommended only for small-scale problems.

-For fill_gaps_min, the testing example contains 1822 compounds and 2888 reactions, which is also of size of real problems.
-Five no-production-metabolites were chosen as testing cases.
-The expected outcomes are summarized in the following table.
+For fill_gaps_min, the testing example contains 1822 compounds and 2888 reactions.
+The outcomes are summarized in the following table:

 No-production-metabolite Solution 1 Solution 2